ArcticZeroo/frozor-commands/README.md

 This must use node's `async` keyword, but nothing needs to be returned.

 If your method raises an unhandled exception, the CommandHandler will let the user know an exception occurred.
+However, you must still catch all promises, since node does not allow that to be caught.

 ### CommandHandler